feralforreal/Enterprise_Networks/README.md

 # CSCI-5160 Enterprise_Networks
 This repo consists of the CSCI-5160 Enterprise Networks coursework and Lab implementations

+Lab 0 - Learn the basics of LAN cabling.
+•	PC to a Router: crossover
+•	PC to a PC: crossover
+•	Router to Router: crossover
+•	Router to Switch: straight through
+•	Switch to Switch: crossover
+•	Hub to Switch: crossover
+•	PC to Hub: straight through
+•	PC to Switch: straight through
+        2. Learn how to connect a Personal Computer to a Cisco Router/Switch for configuration.
+        3. Learn the different user level and navigate between them.
+        4. Learn how to secure a router/switch.
+        5. Learn how to connect to a router remotely via Telnet.
+        6. Learn the use of Wire shark packet sniffer.
+        7. Learn how to use a commserver for connectivity.
+        8. Learn how to Telnet to commserver.
+        9. Learn to calculate Path MTU and GIANT Packets.
+        10. Learn to back up a Router/Switch IOS.
+        11. Learn how Proxy ARP works.
+        12. Learn password recovery on a router and a switch

 Lab 1 - Port Configuration,
         Port Securit,
         Single Switch Vlan Configuration,